salnhan/rockon-blog/source/_posts/work-with-gulp.md

 ---
-title: Work with Gulp
+title: Work with Gulp (I)
 categories:
 - foo
 - bar
-teaser: Install, configure, and run gulp tasks
+teaser: Install, configure, and run gulp tasks to compile your sass files or synschronize your browser.
 ---

 Howto install gulp